Noloto/docker-containers/README.md

-# WIP: Datbase Containers - Docker Compose
+# Docker Containers

 ## Usage

-To run a container on your local machine - within your Terminal navigate to the folder of the specific _database-provider/version_ and run:
+To run a container on your local machine within your Terminal navigate to the folder of the specific _database-provider/version_ and run:

 ```
 docker-compose up -d